willfleury/willfleury.github.io/_posts/data-engineering/2017-03-01-batch-serving-views.md

 ---
 layout: default
+title: Batch Serving Views
+description: How to Serve Over 1B Records With a Read-Only Blue-Green Cassandra Database Deployment
+categories: [data engineering, boxever]
 ---

 ## Batch Serving Views - Blue Green Databases

+This post is part of a [Series]({% post_url /data-engineering/2017-03-01-overview %}) on the Lambda Architecture.

 ### Overview

 Blue-green deployment is an approach to replacing an active system with a newer version without impact to your production availability.
 In particular, blue-green database deployment means replacing an active dataset with a new one in an atomic operation without impacting incoming queries.
 This is critical for the Lambda Architecture which relies heavily on the ability to rebuild views.
-While we are rebuilding we do not want our response times to dive.
-Similarly we want the dataset preparation and refreshing to be as fast as possible at the scale of over 1 billion rows.
-This dataset is also **read-only** which is critical for thinking about solutions and optimisations which may otherwise not work (remember that in the Lambda approach, real-time changes are merged with the batch view later on) The approach we took was inspired in a large way by [SploutSQL](http://sploutsql.com/) which is the only real true blue green database solution we have come across which described the reasons for choosing a blue green database deployment architecture.
+While we are rebuilding, we do not want our response times to dive.
+Similarly we want the dataset preparation and refreshing to be as fast as possible at a scale of over 1 billion rows.
+This dataset is also **read-only** which is critical for thinking about solutions and optimisations which may otherwise not work (remember that in the Lambda approach, real-time changes are merged with the batch view later on).
+The approach we took was inspired in a large way by [SploutSQL](http://sploutsql.com/) which is the only real true blue green database solution we have come across which described the reasons for choosing a blue green database deployment architecture.
 These requirements include

 * Read only
 * Atomic switch and rollback